 If very severe, exposure to gasoline or gasoline vapors can cause permanent organ damage, coma, or death.

-Symptoms of chronic gasoline abuse include:
+Some symptoms of chronic gasoline exposure include:

 - impaired gait when walking